microsoft/vscode-docs/release-notes/latest.md

 The Find widget was updated to make all of its functions work regardless of the number of results.
 It is now possible to Find, Replace, etc. well beyond the first 1000 find matches.
 For performance reasons, the Find widget still only highlights the first 1000 matches.
 We have also improved the tab order in the widget.

-The refactoring allowed us to introduce the "X of Y" indication, such that now you can tell in a glance how many results there are and where you are in that list.
+The refactoring allowed us to introduce the "X of Y" display, such that now you can tell in a glance how many results and where you are in that list.

 We also added two new actions, "Find Next Selection" (`kb(editor.action.nextSelectionMatchFindAction)`) and "Find Previous Selection" (`kb(editor.action.previousSelectionMatchFindAction)`), that allow you to jump to the next or previous matches without losing editor focus.
 Thanks to [@ajkerrigan](https://github.com/ajkerrigan), there are now key bindings for the "Replace" and "Replace all" actions.